 No randomized trials evaluating the efficacy of skin cancer screening on mortality have been completed.
 A population-based trial (using cluster randomization) to determine the effect of skin cancer screening on melanoma mortality was initiated in Queensland, Australia, but lost its funding after the initial pilot phase, and no health outcomes were ever reported.

 Two ecological studies have been conducted using data from Germany.
 The first was a pilot project conducted in 2003 and 2004, in which a skin cancer screening program was implemented in one federal state.
-Suggestion of a reduction in melanoma mortality with screening led to the establishment of county-wide skin cancer screening programs in 2008.[28,29] The programs offered a whole-body skin exam once every 2 years for individuals older than 35 years.
-The second ecological study compared the melanoma mortality experience in Germany with the melanoma mortality experience of subregions of 22 European countries for the years 2000 to 2013, none of which had organized screening programs.
+Suggestion of a reduction in melanoma mortality with screening led to the establishment of countywide skin cancer screening programs in 2008.[7,8] The programs offered a whole-body skin exam once every 2 years for individuals older than 35 years.
+The second ecological study compared the melanoma mortality experience in Germany with the melanoma mortality experience of subregions of 22 European countries—none of which had organized screening programs—for the years 2000 to 2013.
 After adjustment for potential confounders, Germany and the 22 European regions had similar malignant mortality rates, suggesting no benefit of screening.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 This summary is written and maintained by the PDQ Screening and Prevention Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.